 Augmented Reality content can be text, pictures, videos, audio and even full 3D animations!
 You can also embed web links or trigger events.

-AR is commonly experienced via a mobile phone or tablet device.
-The camera on the back of the device is used to show a view of the world to the screen and then the application overlays graphics on top to provide related content, information or animations.
+Augmented Reality is commonly experienced via a mobile phone or tablet device.
+The camera on the back of the device is used to show a view of the world to the screen.
+The application then overlays graphics on top to provide related content, information or animations.

-AR can also be used in a “mirror” mode – this is using a fixed display screen with a web camera attached so that the user see themselves in context with the augment content.
-Lego store uses this to show shoppers what inside their boxes in a really great way.
+Moreover, AR can be used in a “mirror” mode – this is using a fixed display screen with a web camera attached so that the users see themselves in context with the augment content.
+Lego store uses this to show shoppers whats inside their boxes in a really great way.

 There are a number of cases in which AR can be used, but they can be roughly grouped into the following categories.

-AR is a great way to explore and communicate with clients about virtual objects.
+AR is also a great way to explore and communicate with clients about virtual objects.
 You can move around the virtual object in space to view it from different angles.
-You can also place the object within a physical context.
+Furthermore, you can place the object within a physical context.
 For example showing furniture in a context of a living room, or an architecture model in place on a map.

 Activating packaging can be both a fun and informative marketing tool when used correctly.
 Examples range from animating album covers, pop out animations for kids on cereal boxes, to football games made from McDonalds meal packs.

-This provides consumers motivation to download your app and interact with your brand in a new exciting way.
+This provides consumers with the motivation to download your app and interact with your brand in a new exciting way.

 Here are a few examples of the more imaginative use-cases as to how we can use augmented reality.

-IKEA released an AR app that lets you place virtual furniture in your own home so you can see what it looks like in context – helping you with your buying decisions.
+IKEA released an Augmented Reality app that lets you place virtual furniture in your own home so you can see what it looks like in context – helping you with your buying decisions.
 It works in tandem with the printed catalogue – users can scan selected pages to access the AR models.